 Don't lose your Medicaid coverage 2

 Need help or have questions?
 3

 Need to call or visit a county office?
 3

 What is Healthy Connections Medicaid?
 3

 Your Healthy Connections ID card 4

 How Medicaid works 5

 Managed care organizations (MCOs) 6

-Choosing a health plan 7
+Choosing a managed care organization 7

 Choosing and using a doctor 8

 Your covered benefits and services 10

-Co-payments 13
+Copayments 13

-Family planning services 14
+Family planning 14

 Pregnancy services 15

-Resources for new/expecting mothers 15
+Resources for new and expecting mothers 15

-Help for children with special needs 15
+Help for children with special needs 16

 Transportation assistance 17

-What to do if 18
+What to do 18

 Your health records (SCHIEx) 19

 Your rights and responsibilities 20

 Other helpful resources 22

 MCO contact information 24

+Stay in touch with Healthy Connections 25